Photography in Museums & Historic Houses

 But is this perception rooted in a slightly elite bias of who should be visiting (mostly around art) and how it should be experienced?
 The idea of banning photography carries an expectation that people should follow an unwritten etiquette to engage with where they are, by regulating how people should behave in those places, are we ultimately saying that some people are less welcome than others?
 Shouldn't those spaces be accommodating a variety of ways to experience what they offer?

-Some people will want to contemplate quietly, others will crave discussion, particularly if where they visit has an interactive element.
+Some people will want to contemplate quietly, others will crave discussion, particularly if the visit has an interactive element.

 Many visitors will wish to take photos and post them on social media.